-At the same time that the referral is made to the Owner/Agent, Staff will notify the applicant of the available unit.
-The applicant has ten (10) days from the date of notification to determine whether he/she will accept or decline the unit.
+Owner/Agent must approve or deny an applicant upon completion of the screening process.
+Once approved, the applicant has ten (10) days from the date of notification to determine whether he/she will accept or decline the unit.

-Owner/Agent must accept or deny an applicant upon completion of the screening process.
-If accepted, the applicant and Owner/Agent may proceed by conducting the move-in inspection and then executing the Model Lease.
+If the applicant accepts the unit, the Owner/Agent may proceed by conducting the move-in inspection and executing the Model Lease.